Updated: Mar 10

 Slow Cooker/Pot Roast

 Who doesn't love beef dip?
 No one, that's who.
 Tender, juicy beef on a soft bun...heaven.
 And Sunday dinner pot roasts are the definition of comfort food.
 A chuck roast will be your shining star here.
 It is beautiful for doing pulled beef, as it is really consistent and fall-apart tender when slow cooked.
 A cross rib or round roast will hold together a bit better than the chuck, making it great for beef dip, or leftover in sandwiches.
 Since the round is so lean it is recommended to cook it with some added fat so it doesn't dry out (hello bacon!).
+The basics of cooking a pot roast are: 1) keep it covered; 2) add desired liquid, veggies and seasonings; 3) cook until fork tender.

 If you haven't tried a roast on the smoker, let me tell you: unbelievable.
-That smoke flavor and the tenderness that comes from slow cooking is amazing.
+That smoke flavour and the tenderness that comes from slow cooking is amazing.
 Nearly any cut will do well on a smoker: round, sirloin tip and tri tip are all shining stars.

 Even a chuck roast turns out amazing!
 Instead of pulling this roast at medium, we take it all the way to 190°F and then cube the roast for burnt ends or take it to 205-210°F when its fall-apart-tender for pulled beef.
 Yumm!